MysteriousGuardian/Blackridge-CTF/chapters/4_smb.md

 <img src=/images/smb4.png>

 I decided to put two flags in this machine.
-One would be inside the mail to Redridge and the second one would be a fake salary sheet for the impostor David.
+One would be inside the mail to Redridge and the second one would be in a salary sheet.
 After that, I would say that the SMB is complete.
 Nothing too fancy as said, but a fun service to try out.

-Current version: v1.0
+Current version: Prototype